There is more to graphs than meets the eye: Learning universal features with self-supervision: Introduction

-Learning the universal representations across graphs poses an important challenge of disparate node and edge features for different graphs.
-Specifically, node features of different graphs typically exhibit different dimensionality, and do not render themselves to straightforward comparison across graphs.
-Additionally, the features of different graphs can represent different quantities even if they had the same dimensionality, hindering unified processing of these features.
-As a result, it is imperative for a universal SSL approach to be able to accommodate this diversity, and treat disparate node and edge features in a unified manner.
-Along similar lines, there has been an increased interest in developing models that can handle data of different modalities, and learn features from different sources of data, such as videos and text, through modular structures and carefully crafted embeddings \cite{gao2020multi,akbari2021vatt}.
+Learning universal representations across graphs poses an important challenge of disparate node and edge features for different graphs.
+Node features of different graphs typically exhibit different dimensionalities that prevents them from being processed together.
+For example, the features of \texttt{Cora} and \texttt{Citeseer} have different dimensionalities even when both are citation networks.
+In datasets where the dimensions match, the individual features of different graphs can be obtained through different processes (e.g., average embedding of words in abstract, or in the entire article), bearing different meanings, that hinder unified processing of these features.
+Thus, it is imperative for a universal SSL approach to be able to accommodate this diversity, and treat disparate node and edge features in a unified manner.
+Along similar lines, there has been an increased interest in developing models that can handle data of different modalities, and learn features from different sources of data, such as videos and text, through modular structures and carefully crafted embeddings \citet{gao2020multi,akbari2021vatt}.
 These foundation multi-modal approaches transform multi-modal data into a common representation space to learn better and robust features.
-Such an approach has met with incredible success, with a host of different architectures and data processing pipelines developed in the recent years \cite{lu2022multimodal, lu2022unified, wang2022ofa, xu2023mplug}, and is paving the way for artificial general intelligence \cite{fei2022towards}.
-Inspired by the success of such models, this work aims to investigate if a universal learning approach can be adopted to learn representations from multiple graphs with disparate features, and if the resulting models exhibit better performance in downstream tasks.
+Such an approach has met with incredible success \citet{lu2022multimodal, lu2022unified, wang2022ofa, xu2023mplug}, and is paving the way towards artificial general intelligence \citet{fei2022towards}.
+Inspired by the success of these models, our work aims to develop a first-of-its-kind universal learning approach for graphs and investigate if the resulting models exhibit better performance in downstream tasks.